-In last few years, it seems like everyone has ditched AIM, Trillian, and the like for Facebook Messenger, iMessage, and plain-old text messages.
+In last few years, everyone has seemingly ditched the typical instant messengers like AIM and ICQ for Facebook Messenger, iMessage, and plain-old text messages.
 And while person-to-person instant messaging is something we all do on our phones now, desktop clients are far from dead.
 In fact, they’re currently enjoying something of a renaissance.

-Slack is the de facto king for now, and for good reason.
-The software is slick, feature-rich, and pretty much ubiquitous.
+For teams, Slack is the de facto king for now, and for good reason: The software is slick, feature-rich, and pretty much ubiquitous.
 These days, you can’t throw a rock without hitting a business using Slack.
-It’s everywhere, not because it’s the default chat application for Windows or MacOS, but because it’s the best.
+It’s everywhere, not because it’s the default team chat application for many businesses and organizations, but because it’s simply the best on the planet.

 Why?
 The interface is clean, stylish, and straightforward.
 You have your channels on the left, your direct messages directly below.
 You also have Slackbot, which essentially amounts to Siri and Alexa’s less-helpful cousin.
 You can have Slackbot set reminders, and you can even customize it to respond to certain commands.

-If Slack is the best choice for the workplace, then Discord is the best for basically everything else.
-Designed as a text and voice chat client with gamers in mind, Discord provides a feature set that should be familiar to Slack users, or anyone who’s been a member of a guild in World of Warcraft.
-Don’t deny it — we’ve all been there.
+If Slack is the best choice for the workplace, then Discord is the best solution for gamers.
+Discord provides a feature set that should be familiar to Slack users, or anyone who’s been a member of a guild in World of Warcraft.

 Once you create or join a server, you can set up individual channels for specific topics, and even join each one like a no-fuss conference call.
 It’s reliable, attractive, and well-designed.
 Best of all, it just works.